What is Daylight Saving Day?

-Early November is a great time to see the leaves changing and feel the crisp air roll in.
-You’ll be up early anyways, so maybe this is your opportunity to go for an early morning walk or hike.
+Early November is a great time to see the leaves change and feel the crisp air roll in.
+You’ll be up early anyway, so maybe this is your opportunity to go for an early morning walk or hike.
 Bring your family or reflect on a stroll by yourself, but whatever you do, don’t let that extra hour of life pass you by!

 It helps us take advantage of sunlight

-Many countries initially instituted Daylight Savings Time as a way to more efficiently use daylight, which was especially important in pre-electricity days.
-Whether it’s for work or play, adjusting official times means we take an hour from the morning to tack onto the afternoon — something anyone can be happy about.
+Many countries initially instituted Daylight Saving Time as a way to more efficiently use daylight, which was especially important in pre-electricity days.
+Whether it’s for work or play, adjusting official times means we take a daylight hour from one part of the day and place it somewhere else — something anyone can be happy about.

 It spares us from artificial light

-By adjusting our clocks, we spend more time outdoors and under the sun.
 It may sound overly simple, but just being outside and absorbing Vitamin D from the sun can have a strong effect on our mental health.
-Also, some studies have shown that Daylight Savings lowers stress on our electricity demand.
+Also, some studies have shown that Daylight Saving lowers our electricity demand.

 It’s safer than the dark

-There have been several studies done to determine the effect of Daylight Savings on road safety.
+There have been several studies done to determine the effect of Daylight Saving on road safety.
 Some have concluded that changing our clocks improves road and pedestrian safety between dawn and dusk hours by 13%.
-One study even found the rate of robberies falls slightly in the first weeks after Daylight Savings goes into place.
+One study even found the rate of robberies falls slightly in the first weeks after Daylight Saving goes into place.